design-automation-edu/urban-prototyping-2018/lisa/iteration3a.md

 Conclusion

-The Passive Area Ratio has improved a lot from 2 (it is now 100%), and so have the "good" building ratios.
+The Passive Area Ratio has improved a lot from iteration 2 (it is now 100%), and so have the "good" building ratios.

 Houdini overall workflow: